numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 computational cost of many of the algorithms in these fields.
 Thus, improving the scalability of these algorithms requires more scalable Linear Algebra techniques.

-An exciting recent set of techniques that offer such improved scalability of Linear Algebra techniques are known as Randomized Linear Algebra.
+An exciting new set of techniques that offers such improved scalability of Linear Algebra techniques are Randomized Linear Algebra techniques.
 In general, Randomized Linear Algebra techniques aim to achieve this improved scalability by forming a representative sample of a matrix and performing operations on that sample.
-In some circumstances operating on this sample can offer profound speed-ups as can see in the following example where a technique known as the RandomizedSVD (see [halko2011finding](@cite)) is used to compute a rank-20 approximation to ``3000 \\times 3000`` matrix ``A`` in place of a truncated SVD.
+In some circumstances operating on this sample can offer profound speed-ups as can see in the following example where a technique known as the RandomizedSVD (see [halko2011finding](@cite)) is used to compute a rank-20 approximation to ``3000 \times 3000`` matrix ``A`` in place of a truncated SVD.
 Compared to computing the SVD and truncating it, the RandomizedSVD is 100 times faster and just as accurate as the truncated SVD.